tluyben/cc-harness/README.md

 ## How it works

+### `/prompt` request path

-1. Client `POST /prompt` with `{ prompt, dir, continue? }`
+1. Client `POST /prompt` with `{ prompt, dir, continue?, "as-user"?, system? }`
-2. Server validates inputs and spawns:
+2. Server validates inputs.
+If running as root and `as-user` is missing → HTTP 400.
+3. Spawns Claude (optionally via `runuser -u <as-user> --`):
    ```
    claude --dangerously-skip-permissions \
           --output-format stream-json \
           --include-partial-messages \
+          [--system-prompt "<system>"] \
           [--continue] \
           -p "<prompt>"
    ```
    in the requested working directory.
+When `as-user` is set, `HOME`, `USER`, and `LOGNAME` are overridden to match that user's environment.
-3. Each newline-delimited JSON event emitted on Claude's stdout is forwarded verbatim as an SSE `data:` line.
+4. Each newline-delimited JSON event emitted on Claude's stdout is forwarded verbatim as an SSE `data:` line.
-4. A synthetic `{"type":"done"}` event is appended on clean exit.
+5. A synthetic `{"type":"done","files":[...]}` event is appended on clean exit (`files` lists any files found in `$HOME/output/`).
-5. If the client disconnects, an `AbortSignal` terminates the subprocess.
+6. If the client disconnects, an `AbortSignal` terminates the subprocess.

+### Retrieve worker path

+When `RETRIEVE_PROMPT_URL` is set a background worker runs alongside the HTTP server.
+It maintains a persistent SSE connection to that URL, reads job objects from incoming events, calls `executeClause` (the same engine as `/prompt`), and streams each Claude response back to the configured response URL via NDJSON POST.
+Jobs are processed sequentially; the worker reconnects automatically on any network failure.

-Claude stores conversation history in `$HOME/.claude/projects/<encoded-dir>/*.jsonl` — passing `--continue` makes Claude resume that history automatically.
+Claude stores conversation history in `$HOME/.claude/projects/<encoded-dir>/*.jsonl` — passing `continue: true` makes Claude resume that history automatically.